I Am Skippy Wellington ~ A Short Story by Allen Kopp

 “Have a wonderful weekend!” she said.

 She surprised me by putting her arms around me and kissing me on the lips.
-Her mouth tasted like a cherry cough drop.
-I was relieved when I finally got away from her.
+Her lips tasted like wax.
+I can’t say I liked it or disliked it; I was unmoved.

-My bus ride was smelly and soporific.
-When we pulled into the bus station in my home town, my sour-faced mother was there to meet me in her ancient, tank-like Oldsmobile.
+When the bus pulled into the station in my dreary home town, my mother was there to meet me in her ugly old Pontiac.

 “Hello, mother,” I said.

 “I think she means it this time.
 She’s terribly upset and the kids are out of control.
-I’ve forgotten what it’s like to have a seven-year-old and a nine-year-old under foot all the time.
-If they were mine, I’d slap them silly.”
+I’ve forgotten what it’s like to have a seven-year-old and a nine-year-old on my hands all the time.
+Pixie has developed a smart-assed mouth that she’s picked up from watching TV.
+I’d like to wash her mouth out with soap, the way my mother used to do, but you can’t get away with that shit now.”

 “Suddenly I feel sick,” I said.
 “I think I might have to spend the weekend in my room away from the rest of the family.”